RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 - Confirm the referencing requirements of your School with your lecturer, and

-- Use [IEEE Reference Guide, 2021](https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf)(PDF, 1.37Kb, 43 pages) to clarify referencing rules or if you need more examples.
+- Use <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide, 2021</a> (opens in a new tab)(PDF, 1.37Kb, 43 pages) to clarify referencing rules or if you need more examples.
 This guide is based on this publication.

 The IEEE (Institute of Electrical and Electronics Engineers) citation style is a **numbered** style where references are numbered [1], [2], [3] in-text and so on in the order of appearance in the body of the document.
 A **Reference List** at the end of the work provides full details of all references cited in-text.
 The references are ordered as they appear in the in-text references (in order of citation, not in alphabetical order).
 You need to follow this style when acknowledging your information sources.